-Traveling the length of Vietnam, from Hanoi to Ho Chi Minh is simple.
+Traveling the length of Vietnam, from Hanoi to Ho Chi Minh City is simple.
 Not only are there various airports (about 20!) scattered throughout the country, the bus and train systems are extremely well connected and developed.
 Choosing the right form of transportation depends on your time, flexibility, budget, and of course, your sense of adventure.

 Hop around on domestic flights